stooged/PI-Pwn/README.md

 ## PI FTP

-if you install FTP to access the pppwn folder for the exploit files you can use your root login user/pass to access the server.<br>
+If you install FTP to access the pppwn folder for the exploit files you must use your root login user/pass to access the server.<br>
+The ftp server uses the standard ports 21 and 20.

 ## PI Samba

-if you setup samba to access the pppwn folder for the exploit files you can access the drive on... <br>
+If you setup samba to access the pppwn folder for the exploit files you can access the drive on... <br>
 ` \\pppwn.local\pppwn `<br>
 or <br>
 ` smb:\\pppwn.local\pppwn `<br>
 <br>
-the share has no user/password required to access it.
+The share has no user/password required to access it.

 ## What it does